-“If you rehydrate with a sports drink, you are at more risk because you are adding lots of sugar,” said Dr. Priscilla Larson at Sky Ortho in Moore and Shawnee.
+“If you rehydrate with a sports drink, you are at more risk because you are adding lots of sugar,” said Dr. Ryan Fitzgerald at Sky Ortho in Moore and Shawnee.
 “Your mouth is already compromised during exercise due to a temporary pH imbalance.
 Bacteria feast on the sugar in sports drinks and turn it into tooth-destroying acid.”

 4 Simple Things to Improve Dental Health and Keep on Exercising

 But don’t stop exercising!
 It is much healthier overall to be in shape.
 Just follow some simple steps so you won’t have to worry about any damage to your teeth.
 It is simple to maintain oral health even with exercise if you apply the same discipline you’re using to sustain your workout schedule.

 1. Avoid sugary sports drinks to optimize dental health.

 It is important to replenish electrolytes, especially on a hot day.
 Try doing it with a healthy fresh salad and a light meal after a good workout.
 If you are an athlete working out excessively for longer than an hour each day, speak to your doctor about the healthiest electrolyte replacements.

 2. Brush your teeth twice a day or more if possible.